PSimoPonte/Meadow-and-road/README.md

 "lawn" the box will become "street" and if he clicks on a "road" box the box will become "lawn".
 Subsequently when the user will click on the "AddAuto" button and then on a road type box a red dot will appear.
+When the user clicks on the "start" button of the main window, another window will appear with some buttons